You can also view this information in our course finder, which also details entry requirements.

 Foundations of Professional Development

-- Using a blend of theoretical and experiential learning approaches this introductory course aims to support and accelerate personal and team based development , through extensive use of facilitated group work, individual consultations, personal and group reflective exercises and open space activities, you will engage in personal development planning and hone key skills necessary to succeed in UK Universities.
+Using a blend of theoretical and experiential learning approaches this introductory course aims to support and accelerate personal and team based development.
+Through facilitated group work, individual, personal and group reflective exercises and open space activities, you will engage in personal development planning and hone key skills necessary to succeed in UK Universities.

 Consumers and Markets